MJKWoolnough/tvdb/README.md

 }
 ```

-User represents the user details given by the user endpoint
+User represents the user details given by the user endpoint.